SnorlaxYum/Simputer/contents/Terminal/20161208-hosted-by-gitlab.md

 ## 2021-09-06 ~ Now: Cloudflare Pages

-Well, it's certainly not as fast as Github Pages.
-I just love its unlimited claims in its Pricing tab.
+~~Well, it's certainly not as fast as Github Pages.~~ I tested again, actually Cloudflare Pages is fast with Cloudflare enabled by default......
+Also, I love its unlimited claims in its Pricing tab.
 Anyway after using for some days, I think it's okay.
-Another draw so far is that it seems Cloudflare Pages only support Github Integration......
+A draw so far is that it seems Cloudflare Pages only support Github Integration......
 It would be nice if it supports Gitlab and self-hosted Git services......